 How about a rain barrel?

-River Network is partnering with The Coca-Cola Company and our member organizations across the country to help more people get recycled rain barrels and learn how to install them through rain barrel workshops.
+River Network is partnering with The Coca-Cola Company and our member organizations across the country to help more people get affordable, recycled rain barrels and learn how to install them through rain barrel workshops.
 Scroll down to see if there’s an upcoming workshop in your area.